kzhu2099/Resource-Monitor/README.md

 For Windows / Linux users, you may also watch the disk usage through the `-dsk` flag.

+## Limitations

 Currently, `psutil` (what this is built on) does not have per-process network monitoring.

 Furthermore, macOS users do not have access to per-process disk monitoring.

+CPU granularity is only limited to 1 / 10th of a percent.

 ## License